ND-500: Samson

 The Compact series generally offered a reported 0.5 to 3.5 million Whetstone instructions per second across the different models.
 Norsk Data claimed that this was "the world's largest compatible range" of computers, or perhaps the industry's range with broadest performance characteristics across compatible models, with the top-end ND-5900 Model 4 delivering a claimed 26 million Whetstone instructions per second.
 These compact models generally offered the same performance as the tall or large models.

 The ND-5900/4 featured in Norsk Data's proposal for the FUNN regional research and development network programme, initiated in 1987 after a proposal was made to the Norwegian government to establish publicly-funded regional computing centres.
-Described as Norsk Data's largest and newest machine, each unit of the specified configuration would be delivered running SINTRAN III and NDIX, the latter to satisify a requirement for availability of a "standardised UNIX" for software portability and to minimise vendor lock-in, with these operating systems running in parallel on the hardware.
+Described as Norsk Data's largest and newest machine, each unit of the specified configuration would be delivered running SINTRAN III and NDIX, the latter to satisfy a requirement for availability of a "standardised UNIX" for software portability and to minimise vendor lock-in, with these operating systems running in parallel on the hardware.
 The cost of each installed machine was almost 13,000,000 NOK, equivalent to $, and approximately NOK or $ today.
 The FUNN initiative itself was described as one of the last attempts to rescue Norsk Data, "a complete fiasco project leading to nothing", partly due to the delivered systems lacking relevant software and the necessary interoperability for a genuine multi-vendor solution.

 In 1988, with the introduction of Norsk Data's Extended System Architecture, this being the company's open systems strategy, two models of the ND-5000 ES (Extended Server) product were unveiled: the low-end Model S as an "affordable supermini in micro format", and the more powerful Model C as a departmental server based on the "ND-5800 SE processor... yielding up to twice the previous CPU performance".
 The full range featured full-size Model L variants of the different product configurations, these being the ND-5200 ES, ND-5400 ES, ND-5500 ES, ND-5700 ES, ND-5800 ES and ND-5900 ES, with the compact Model C variant covering all but the high-end ND-5900 ES, and the satellite Model S variants covering only the ND-5200 ES and ND-5400 ES.